blin17/brianlin.net/src/markdown/writing/2016-02-19-auto-deploy-node.md

 One thing that I wanted to do is automatically deploy to my server without copying over all of my files.
 The way my setup works is I run Git and push it directly to my server.
 Using a [post-receive git hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks), it automatically runs the following script when the server receives the push [[1]](#1):

+The way I have my directory set up is having my bare git file apart from the actual git contents.
+Then when I pull the hooks I go into the contents directory and run the command.

 ```
 T_REPO=$HOME/homepage.git
 GIT_REPO=$HOME/homepage/